ory/fosite/README.md

 		// ...
 	}

-	// you have now access to for example:
+	// if now error occurred the token + scope is valid and you have access to:
 	// ar.GetClient().GetID(), ar.GetGrantedScopes(), ar.GetScopes(), mySessionData.UserID, ar.GetRequestedAt(), ...
 }
 ```